Seby Zavala Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.88 team ERA that ranks seventh across all league pitching staffs.
+- The Guardians' 3.86 team ERA ranks sixth among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.